near/near-sdk-rs/near-sdk-sim/README.md

 use token::TokenContract;
 ```

-Next you need to import the simulatior's init method and some other imports.
+Next you need to import the simulator's init method and some other imports.

 ```rust
 use near_sdk_sim::{init_simulator, deploy, call, to_yocto};